 Grants available for National Science Week events in WANational Office

-The Western Australian Coordinating Committee for National Science Week is offering grants to fund STEM activities/events to be held in in Western Australia in August, preferably during National Science Week (15-23 August).
+The Western Australian Coordinating Committee for National Science Week is offering grants to fund regional and metropolitan online STEM activities.
+Proposed activities are to be held in August, preferably during National Science Week, in Western Australia.

 Grants are available for individuals, community groups, universities, libraries, CRC’s, research institutions and organisations to hold events for members of the General Public to engage with science.
 The purpose of these grants is to facilitate events or projects that add value to National Science Week in Western Australia.
 These grants are not intended to fund existing activities.

 Get creative with your events and projects!
 Deep Blue: innovations for the future of our oceans is the schools’ theme for National Science Week in 2020.
 This theme can provide inspiration to get creative and celebrate Australia’s STEM accomplishments and spark innovation.

 Suggested avenues to engage include (but are not limited to) interactive online events, podcasts, digital storytelling, videos, virtual tours, citizen science activities and webinars.
 Successful applicants will be provided training opportunities to assist with delivering engaging online activities.